Wildcat Head Logo

 What Will I Learn in a Master’s in Counseling in Community Care Program?

-Upon degree completion of the master’s in counseling in community care, you'll be prepared to be a source of care, compassion, and support to persons and families dealing with life adjustment and transitions.
-Students in the community care program are exposed to a variety of learning experiences that enable them to discover ways in which personal faith can be integrated with practice.
+Upon completion of the master’s degree in community care, you’ll be prepared to be a source of care, compassion, and support to persons and families facing life transitions, relational challenges, or personal difficulties.
+The program emphasizes practical application through a range of learning experiences that help students grow in interpersonal competence, cultural humility, and spiritual integration.

 Graduate Counseling at IWU